There’s no such thing as a silly question…

 e.g. Gabriel Lewry’s amazing Wednesday lunchtime sound baths (currently at Royal Victoria Hotel, 12.30 sharp) which she doesn’t promote on this list but would be absolutely acceptable to post about.
 She sings, she creates extraordinary experimental music – it’s like lying down and having the BBC Radiphonic Workshop perform just for you.

-Even breath work and yoga (and sex) can be incredibly creative and inspirational practices… but I will email Jo and ask her to be creative rather than explicit about the courses she runs.
+Even breath work and yoga (and sex) can be incredibly creative and inspirational practices… but I ask people to emphasise the creative and not be too explicit about the courses they run.

-Cookery/gardening… beyond the pale – there was a relatively recent controversial post (a man who ran a course showing people how to skin and cook a deer).
+Cookery/gardening… beyond the pale? – there was a relatively recent controversial post (a man who ran a course showing people how to skin and cook a deer).
 I know this really upset some people and his post was not well worded and was quite explicit.
 Again, it was borderline as to whether it should have been posted at all, but there was an element of performance in the description of the process.
 I asked him to be more careful about how to promote his courses if he was to post in the future – he’s basically a forager and I don’t think anyone would have objected to him posting about a foraging course if it had been using local plants and seafood.
-Maybe I should just make a definite NO COOKING, NO GARDENING rule… they are creative, but so is hair-dressing and I think that might be a bit beyond the limit.
-Creative make-up for film / theatre is, however, absolutely on topic.
+Cooking and gardening are creative, but so is hair-dressing… like breathwork and bodywork workshops, if you are going to post about cooking, gardening or even hair-dressing, please make sure there is a high level of creativity, not just ‘common or garden’ gardening/cooking/hair-dressing.
+Creative make-up for film / theatre is, for example, absolutely on topic.